jvo203/fits_web_ql/README.md

 and placed inside the fits_web_ql directory.

+# Prerequisites
+install a free open-source Intel SPMD compiler (ispc) and then execute "make" from within the fits_webql_ql directory

 # How to run a local version (Personal Edition)
 cd into the fits_web_ql directory and execute